 In the majority of experiments, power supplied to the motor was controlled by adjusting the supply current in order to give the rotational speed required (in the majority of cases, 9 rad/s for case 1 tests, and 10 rad/s for case 2 tests, corresponding to approximately 86 and 95 revolutions per minute) as measured by the rotary encoder.
-This produced respective values of Tip Speed Ratio of $\lambda = 3.5$ and $\lambda = 3.1$ for the two flow rate cases used, as discussed further in Section 5.1.2.
+This produced respective values of Tip Speed Ratio of λ = 3.5 and λ = 3.1 for the two flow rate cases used, as discussed further in Section 5.1.2.
 The power supplied to the turbine by the drive motor was calculated from the voltage applied by the power supply and the current measured by the current module.
 The voltage value remained constant throughout each test, so was recorded manually, whereas due to minor fluctuations over the duration of experiments, the current recording module was used in preference to manually recording the applied current.
-The resulting value of power supplied to the turbine at a known speed.
-This value was known as $P{appB}$ .
+The resulting value of power supplied to the motor is the power required, in addition to any power generated by the turbine itself, to rotate the turbine at a known speed.
+This value was known as P{appB} .
 The power supply module and drive system are illustrated in Figure 3-26.